Christy743/knitting-yarn-deals-cli-app/README.md

 # KnittingYarnDeals

-This Ruby Gem provides a CLI to view a list of yarn product for knitters as per the Knitpicks.com website.
+This Ruby Gem provides a command line interface to view a list of yarn product for knitters as per the Knitpicks.com website.

 ## Installation